knocklabs/docs/pages/send-notifications/delivering-notifications.md

 On success, we update the message delivery status to `delivered`.
 We retry a delivery status check when:

-- There is an error contacting the provider (e.g. a network connection issue)
+- There is an error contacting the provider (e.g. a network connection issue).
-- The provider indicates the request is retryable (e.g. there's no delivery status being presented yet)
+- The provider indicates the request is retryable (e.g. there's no delivery status being presented yet).
-- There is a transient error in the delivery status check pipeline
+- There is a transient error in the delivery status check pipeline.

 We will retry delivery status checks up to **10 times over a 30-minute window,** utilizing an exponential back-off strategy with jitter.